BrendonEarl/UVicHybridGyro/Software Requirements.md

 AFS_SEL = 1
 LSB/g = 8192

-Data transmitted has had the following operations performed:
+All data transmitted has had the following:

-$\times$ 100
-typecast from float to int
+* mapped from original range to 0 to 65535 (16 bit range) and casted as unsigned integers.
-hi = data >> 8 //right shift 8
+* hi = data >> 8 //right shift 8
-lo = data >> 0 //right shift 0
+* lo = data >> 0 //right shift 0
-Both ANDed with 0xff onto 8 bit integers
+* Both ANDed with 0xff (11111111) onto 8 bit unsigned integers

 ####Product functions